 Life at the kennel

 Our dogs are our family.
 Their care and well-being are our highest priorities.
 Our kennel is heated and air conditioned and we have full-time staff to help us maintain the kennel and care for the dogs.
 Our dogs always have access to their outdoor pens, so they can go outside whenever they want.
 We also have a couple of acres fenced in for them (their own dog park!) and they get out for off leash exercise and playtime every day.
 Our dogs are very well socialized with people and other dogs.

 Our males live full time with us at the kennel and for our females, we have a fostering program.
 They live with their foster families as family pets and come back to us when they are in season and to have their puppies.
 When they retire from the breeding program, they go to live with their foster family full time.

 All expectant mothers are brought into our house 10 days before whelping, so that we can monitor them and provide some extra love and care.
 The pups are born in our nursery, which is in our house.
-They stay in the nursery until they are at least four weeks old.
+They stay in the nursery until they are five weeks old.
 We then move them to our kennel, where they are socialized in a lively environment with other dogs, our family and staff, and visitors to the kennel.